I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavepcistream-mappingavailable.md

 <p>None</p>

 ## -remarks
-<p>The port driver calls the <code>MappingAvailable</code> method to notify the miniport driver that a new mapping has become available, but it does so only when the miniport driver's previous request for mapping through <a href="https://msdn.microsoft.com/library/windows/hardware/ff536909">IPortWavePciStream::GetMapping</a> has been refused.</p>

-<p>The port driver (Portcls.sys) can call the <code>MappingAvailable</code> method at any level equal to or below DISPATCH_LEVEL, depending on the circumstances under which the call is made.
-As a result, the <code>MappingAvailable</code> method must be in a non-paged code segment and can only touch non-paged code.</p>

-<p>See the discussion of allocator framing in <a href="NULL">WavePci Latency</a>.</p>

-<p>The port driver calls the <code>MappingAvailable</code> method to notify the miniport driver that a new mapping has become available, but it does so only when the miniport driver's previous request for mapping through <a href="https://msdn.microsoft.com/library/windows/hardware/ff536909">IPortWavePciStream::GetMapping</a> has been refused.</p>
+<p>The port driver calls the <code>MappingAvailable</code> method to notify the miniport driver that a new mapping has become available, but it does so only when the miniport driver's previous request for mapping through <a href="audio.iportwavepcistream_getmapping">IPortWavePciStream::GetMapping</a> has been refused.</p>

 <p>The port driver (Portcls.sys) can call the <code>MappingAvailable</code> method at any level equal to or below DISPATCH_LEVEL, depending on the circumstances under which the call is made.
 As a result, the <code>MappingAvailable</code> method must be in a non-paged code segment and can only touch non-paged code.</p>